msayson/msayson.github.io/_posts/2016-12-17-golang-channels.markdown

 The Go Programming Language has built-in communication channels, which provide type-safe one-way or two-way communication between processes.
 This can be very useful for concurrent programming, such as in master-slave and map-reduce programs.

 Channels can be buffered or unbuffered, where buffered channels can store multiple messages up to a declared capacity.
-Once a channel is full, it blocks further writes until messages have been removed (read).
+Once a channel is full, it blocks further writes until a process initiates a read operation.

 ```go
 // An unbuffered integer channel, which blocks writes